 Cutting composite material almost always requires a different approach than more traditional materials like metals because of its homogenous characteristics.
 Using conventional cutting applications and machining techniques on composite material could cost your shop thousands of unnecessary dollars in tool wear and replacement.
 Using more abrasive techniques like the ones used for cutting granite or titanium may have the opposite effect, compromising the strength of your composite.

 Cutting composites correctly takes a greater understanding of your materials and your machine’s capabilities.
 Waterjet is a very popular application used to cut composite materials.
 SigmaNEST interviewed Glenn Osborne, President of G & W Machinery to explore the details of abrasive waterjet cutting for composites.
 Glenn Osborne has been in the waterjet industry for over 20 years.

 1. Speed and Accuracy

 Speed and accuracy are the most talked about to benefits of waterjet machines as compared to knife cutting machines which are also often used to cut composites.
-Osborn explained the difference between cutting with a waterjet versus a knife.
+Osborne explained the difference between cutting with a waterjet versus a knife.
 “A waterjet cut is like using a fine pencil, while a knife is like using a fat tip marker.”
 Abrasive waterjets typically make cleaner and more accurate cuts than other applications.
 Accuracy is important in many industries but plays a heavy role in safety for the aerospace industry.

-Osborn offers a second, often overlooked benefit to using an abrasive waterjet: cleanliness.
+Osborne offers a second, often overlooked benefit to using an abrasive waterjet: cleanliness.
 “Many other cutting processes, like knife or router, can produce dust and residue that creates airborne contaminants that can not only be harmful to the machines, but to the integrity of parts themselves.”
 Additionally, waterjets are relatively easy to use and leave very little cleanup.